- Senior Lecturer in Latin American StudiesDepartment of International Politics - Teaching And Research

 International Politics Building

 Lucy is a Latin Americanist (Argentina specialist) working on questions of colonialism and citizenship in Welsh Patagonia.
 She is very active in Latin American studies in the UK.
-She is a co-editor of the prestigious Bulletin of Latin American Research and is a member of the British Academy Latin American and Caribbean Panel and was President (2011-13) of the Society for Latin American Studies, the largest academic society for Latin Americanists in Europe.
+Until recently, she was a co-editor of the prestigious Bulletin of Latin American Research, a member of the British Academy Latin American and Caribbean Panel and was President (2011-13) of the Society for Latin American Studies, the largest academic society for Latin Americanists in Europe.
 Lucy speaks English, Spanish and Welsh.

 Latin America (especially Argentina and Chile)